Shin Ji-a: 2023–24 season: Coaching change, second national title, Youth Olympic silver, Junior World silver, and JGP Final silver

-2024–25 season: Coaching change, fourth Junior World silver
+2024–25 season: Coaching change and Junior World silver

 Shin began the season by winning the 2024 South Korean ISU Junior Grand Prix Qualifiers and was given two Junior Grand Prix assignments as a result of her placement.
 In August 2024, it was announced that Shin had moved to Toronto, Canada, to train at the Toronto Cricket, Skating and Curling Club with coaches Brian Orser and Tracy Wilson.

 In her first appearance on the Junior Grand Prix, Shin was considered the pre-event favourite at the 2024 JGP Thailand, but placed sixth in the short program.
 In the free skate, she fell twice, but managed to place third in that segment of the competition.
 She moved up to fourth place overall, missing the podium by less than two points.
 Weeks later, Shin delivered stronger performances at the 2024 JGP Slovenia, where she won the silver medal.
 With these results, Shin was named as the first alternate for the 2024–25 Junior Grand Prix Final.

 In late November, Shin competed at the South Korean Ranking Competition, where she debuted a new free skate to the music of Liebesträume No. 3 in A-Flat Minor by Franz Liszt.
 There, she won the silver medal behind Kim Chae-yeon.
 One month later, at the 2025 South Korean Championships, Shin once again finished second to Kim.

 In February, it was announced that Shin had added former coach, Chi Hyun-jung, to her coaching team, whilst continuing to train in Toronto.
 Going on to compete at the 2025 World Junior Championships in Debrecen, Hungary, Shin fell on her jump combination in the short program, coming seventh in the segment, albeit less than four points back of third.
 “I’m quite disappointed,” said Shin after the short program.
 “I trained really well for this competition, and I actually felt confident."
 In the free skate she had another fall on her triple Lutz-triple toe loop combination, but still placed second in the segment and climbed to second overall, claiming her fourth consecutive World Junior silver medal, the third time in a row with Mao Shimada the gold medalist.
 Speaking afterward, Shin remarked she was "honored to get, for the fourth time, a medal at the World Junior Championships and I have been with Mao on the podium three times.
 She is always cheering me up."